AlizeeDEN/IBM-Data-Analyst-Capstone-Project/README.md

 In module 4 of the Capstone, I created visualizations using the developer survey data.
 These visualizations highlighted the distribution of data, relationships between data, the composition of data, and comparisons within the data.

 ### **Part 5 : Building A Dashboard**
-In this module, I created a dashboard using IBM Cognos Analytics or Google Looker Studio.
+In this module, I created a dashboard using IBM Cognos Analytics.
 This platform allowed me to create various charts and assemble a dashboard that is appealing and easy to understand.
 My dashboard contained my data analysis, which was intuitive and allowed for the drill-down of data.

 ### **Part 6 : Present My Findings**
 After analyzing the data in the previous modules, it was time to demonstrate my storytelling skills.
 In this module, I created a compelling story that clarified my analysis in an easy-to-understand presentation.